nv1327/alexa-calculus/README.md

-# alexa-trains
+# alexa-calculus
-"Hey Alexa, get the latest train times for the NJ Transit Morris-Essex Line to Penn Station" -- hackMCST 2017
+"Hey Alexa, find the integral of x^x" -- hackMCST 2017